“I’m really sorry, but they’re not going to offer you the job.”

 I had kind of been expecting it.
 I had the feeling during the telephone interview that they wanted someone who’d basically already been a senior manager, so I was surprised when they called me for formal interview.
 My mentor, Gyles Morrison, was less shocked.
 He thinks that if a healthcare charity receives a job application from a doctor, they can’t possibly ignore it.
 They have to at least interview.
 Gyles himself told me he got several interviews purely on the back of his medical degree when he first left medicine.

 It was my first ever job interview.
 It seemed ridiculous that I’d got to the age of 27 without having that experience, but every job I’ve ever had has either been voluntary or in the service of friends/relatives/friends of friends.
 I was fortunate growing up, because I never needed money.
 My parents gave me everything I needed without being extravagant, which was wonderful and advantageous in every way except for one: I had no idea how to go about getting work.
 Medicine was no help at all; in your first years as a UK graduate doctor, you’re basically handed a job on a plate.
+Actually no, you’re thrown head first into a job whether you like it or not.
 The only thing to fight for really was the location of that job, and even then, the only weapon available was a stupid tick-boxing exercise called the Situational Judgement Test – the most pointless exam in the history of the medical profession.

 I put on my least tatty skirt and a cardigan without any holes in it.
 I couldn’t find my heels, but thankfully it was cold enough to justify boots.
 Working part time and taking home just £1300 a month for that last 4 months of F2 has taken a toll on my wardrobe.
 Incidentally, ‘part time’ for me was 30 hours a week, which apparently, for sane people, is not far off full time.
 I couldn’t complain though – my paediatrics rotation before that was double that.